charludo/barely/docs/getting-started.md

 	$ barely
 	barely :: could not find 'config.yaml'.
 Exiting
 	```
 	What happened? barely is telling us that we aren't currently in a barely project directory.
-For a direcctory to count as a project, it has to contain a `config.yaml` file, which in turn has to specify the devroot (where we will work) and the webroot (where barely renders to).
+For a directory to count as a project, it has to contain a `config.yaml` file, which in turn has to specify the devroot (where we will work) and the webroot (where barely renders to).

 	So lets change that!